christopherjoyjayakumari/christopherjoyjayakumari/README.md

 # Christopher J - Portfolio

 ## About Me
 I am Christopher J, currently pursuing B.E in Computer Science Engineering in Chennai, Tamil Nadu, India.
-Passionate about problem-solving and coding, I thrive on challenges and enjoy delving into various aspects of software development.
+Passionate about problem-solving and coding, I thrive on challenges and enjoy delving into various aspects of software as well as Web development.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/christopher-joy-jaya-kumari-395ab8216/) | Follow me on [Instagram](https://www.instagram.com/christopher.joyjayakumari/)

 ---

 ## Projects

-### Game Development
-- Developed several interactive games showcasing creativity and problem-solving skills.

 ### Web Development
 - Completed Frontend Mentor projects, demonstrating proficiency in HTML, CSS, and JavaScript.